Queen Elizabeth National Park

 Clothing:

-• Lightweight and Breathable Clothing: Pack lightweight, breathable clothing that will keep you comfortable in the warm temperatures.
-Long-sleeved shirts and pants can also help protect you from the sun and insects.
+• Long-sleeved shirts and pants will also protect you from the sun and insects.

 Gear and Essentials: